The New Order (band): After The New Order

 Following The New Order's split in the fall of 1976, Dave Gilbert eventually joined The Rockets, a band formed in 1972 out of Mitch Ryder and The Detroit Wheels.
 The Rockets recorded six albums, on three major labels, from 1977 to 1983.
 Dave Gilbert died in 2001 from cancer of the liver after a lifetime struggle with drugs and alcohol addictions, although he had embraced sobriety sometime before being diagnosed with cancer.

 Discography

-First album and Declaration of War
+Debut album and Declaration of War

 The New Order recorded demos twice in Los Angeles: First in 1975 with Jeff Spry as lead singer and then in 1976 with Dave Gilbert as lead singer.
-Both recordings were later released with a production by Neil Merryweather in 1977 as a single album "The New Order", on the Fun Records/Isadora label and distributed by RCA Records.
+Both recordings were later released with production by Neil Merryweather in 1977 as a single album "The New Order", on the Fun Records/Isadora label and distributed by RCA Records.
 The album's lo-fi quality was the result of it being produced from Ron Asheton's inferior cassette copies, instead of the original master tapes.
 The album was later reissued with different cover art and a bonus track as Declaration of War in 1987.
 Declaration of War was reissued again in 1991, this time on CD.